fireblocks/fireblocks-network-link/v2/openapi/README.md

 The signature is computed by applying a pre-encoding function, a signing algorithm and a post-encoding function to the message.
-A server can implement one of the several supported options and specify the choice during the on-boarding process.
+A server can implement one of the several supported options and specify the choice during the server on-boarding process.
 The same signing method will be used for all the requests.

 These are the supported algorithms: